 Healthy pulled pork and chickpea salad.
 Now, you would never have thought that pulled pork and the word ‘healthy’ could be used in the same sentence.
 But in regard to this recipe, it most certainly can.

 If you’re like me, when you hear/see the words pulled pork, you probably have the mental picture of shredded slow cooked pork in a tasty barbeque sauce.
 The type of pulled pork you would find at an American BBQ joint.

 By definition pulled pork is slow cooked pork, which is then pulled from, or shredded from the main piece.
 Remember my milk braised pork recipe I shared a couple of weeks ago?
 Picture below for a drooling visual reminder.I did mention when I published that recipe that leftover pork you may have is perfect for sandwiches, or salads.
 A salad is exactly what I whipped up for the boys and I with the leftovers from that very recipe.

-- 300g pulled pork (leftovers from milk braised pork recipe)
+- 300 grams pulled pork leftovers from milk braised pork recipe

 - In a large bowl place pork, chickpeas, parsley, mint, red onion and rocket.

 - In a small jar add the dressing ingredients and shake well.
 Then pour over the salad, toss and serve.